cpske/ISP/assignment/week3/kucafe-gitflow.md

    - Modify `menu.md`
        * change the title line from "## Menu" to "## Breakfast Menu"
        * add menu items (your choice) to the menu table
-       * add beverage items (your choice) to the beverage table
+       * add beverage items (your choice) to the "## Beverage" section
    - **WRONG**, **WRONG** do **not** rename "menu.md" or create a new file name "breakfast-menu.md".
    - **CORRECT** put your work directly in `menu.md`. **DO NOT RENAME THIS FILE**.
+   - Check your work.
+Is markdown correct?
+Spelling?
+Consistent formatting?
    - Commit and push your changes
-   - Open a pull request
+   - Open a Pull Request
-   - EVERYONE on team pulls the branch and comments on pull request
+   - EVERYONE on team pulls the branch and comments on Pull Request
-   - Look for SPELLING ERRORS, wrong words, formatting errors
+   - Look for SPELLING ERRORS, wrong words, formatting errors, inconsistencies

 9. Merge your menu into master!
    - When TEAM approves your changes, pull an update of master branch.
-   - Merge your branch into master.
+   - Merge your branch **into** master. **NOT** merge master into your branch.
+   - Check the result for correctness.
    - Push the changes.

 ---